Victorius/Victorius/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Soramitsu - https://soramitsu.co.jp
-- 🌱 I’m currently learning Frontend, Generative AI.
+- 🌱 I’m currently learning Reinforcement Learning, XAI.
-- 👯 I’m looking to collaborate on https://askme4.art
+- 👯 I’m looking to collaborate on https://arthur.bar
 - 🤔 I’m looking for help ...
 - 💬 Ask me about How to become Project Manager or start to implement your idea.
 - 📫 How to reach me: Telegram - https://t.me/VisVendetta
 - 😄 Pronouns: ...
-- ⚡ Fun fact: just look on https://askme4.art & https://arthur.bar
+- ⚡ Fun fact: just look on https://arthur.bar

 <!--
 **Victorius/Victorius** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.